-If you meet the requirements of your specific license, you’ll need to pass an exam that pertains to that license (for example, the Journeyman Exam, the Master Exam, etc.).
+If you meet the requirements of your specific license, you’ll need to pass an exam that pertains to that license (for example, the Texas Journeyman Exam, the Texas Master Exam, etc.).
 You can register to apply for your particular exam here.

-Once you’ve passed your exam, you’ll be able to apply online for your specific Plumbing Contractor license.
+Once you’ve passed your exam, you’ll be able to apply online for your specific Texas Plumbing Contractor license.

-In order to qualify for this Texas license, you’ll need to be at least 18 years of age, have at least 8,000 hours of on-the-job training under a master electrician, and have passed the Texas Electrician licensing exam.
+In order to qualify for this license, you’ll need to be at least 18 years of age, have at least 8,000 hours of on-the-job training under a master electrician, and have passed the Texas Electrician licensing exam.